top of page

 [NOTE: This refers only to the general, statutory requirements.
 There may be other entities that do require an operating/company agreement; for example, the Texas Real Estate Commission requires certain documents in order to license an LLC as a broker, often including an operating agreement.]

 In short, no, Texas does not require an operating agreement.
 But, let me reiterate, you still ought to have one.
+As in California, it is highly recommended to have one to clarify operations, ownership, and liability protections.

 What about other states?